ElementsProject/lightning/doc/lightning-ping.7.md

 DESCRIPTION
 -----------

 The **ping** command checks if the node with *id* is ready to talk.
-It currently only works for peers we have a channel with.
+A successful connection with 'connect' is required before ping is possible.

 It accepts the following parameters: